All API HubAll API Hub

 • Health Status (healthStatus)

-• Description: Sorts in the order of "Error > Warning > Unknown > Normal", bringing abnormal accounts to the forefront.
+• Description: Sorts by "Error > Warning > Unknown > Normal" order, bringing abnormal accounts to the forefront.

 • Recommended to always enable for quick detection of abnormal channels.